attogram/games/README.md

 Eligibility requirements for game inclusion:

-* The game must be explicitly licensed under a Open Source license.
+* The game must be explicitly licensed under an Open Source license.
 * The game must be playable via a web browser.

 ## Installation